GastonZalba/ol-dji-geozones/README.md

 // Default options
 let opt_options = {
     urlProxy: '',
+    buffer: 10000, // to increase search zone (in meters)
     drone: 'spark', // See drone parameter in the DJI API section
     zonesMode: 'total', // See drone parameter in the DJI API section
     country: 'US', // See country parameter in the DJI API section